DraKo-Siphon/Assessment/README.md

     print(f"Debug: Quantity: '{quantity}'")

     # Validation
+    errors = []
     if not check_presence(first_name):
-        messagebox.showerror("Error in Input", "First name cannot be blank.") elif not check_length(first_name):
+        errors.append("First name cannot be blank.")
+    elif not check_length(first_name):
-        messagebox.showerror("Error in Input", "First name must be shorter than 20 characters.") elif not check_text(first_name):
+        errors.append("First name must be shorter than 20 characters.") elif not check_text(first_name):
-        messagebox.showerror("Error in Input", "First name must contain only alphabets.") elif not check_presence(last_name):
+        errors.append("First name cannot contain numbers and must contain only alphabets.") if not check_presence(last_name):
-        messagebox.showerror("Error in Input", "Last name cannot be blank.") elif not check_length(last_name):
+        errors.append("Last name cannot be blank.")
+    elif not check_length(last_name):
-        messagebox.showerror("Error in Input", "Last name must be shorter than 20 characters.") elif not check_text(last_name):
+        errors.append("Last name must be shorter than 20 characters.") elif not check_text(last_name):
-        messagebox.showerror("Error in Input", "Last name must contain only alphabets.") elif not check_presence(item):
+        errors.append("Last name cannot contain numbers and must contain only alphabets.") if not check_presence(item):
-        messagebox.showerror("Error in Input", "Item cannot be blank.") elif item not in ["Chairs", "Tables", "Candles", "Confetti"]: messagebox.showerror("Error in Input", "Item must be from the list provided.") elif not check_quantity(quantity):
+        errors.append("Item cannot be blank.")
+    elif item not in ["Chairs", "Tables", "Candles", "Confetti"]: errors.append("Item must be from the list provided.") if not check_quantity(quantity):
-        messagebox.showerror("Error in Input", "Quantity must be a number between 1 and 500.")
+        errors.append("Quantity must be a number between 1 and 500.")
+    if errors:
+        messagebox.showerror("Error in Input", "\n".join(errors))
     else:
         user_entries.append({
             "first_name": first_name,